 The menthol in peppermint can range from 30-50%.
 Mint oil that has menthol content in the upper 40s (getting close to 50%) can crystalize in a household freezer, while cheap 33% menthol Indian peppermint, like the one that the MLM reps are saying is the good peppermint, can’t crystalize because its so inferior in its menthol content that it would take a much lower temperature to solidify.

-The Dissolve in Water Essential Oil Myth
+The Dissolve in Water Myth

 Well, newsflash–neither do vegetable or other carrier oils that might be added to an essential oil to extend its volume.
 That being said, most adulteration isn’t done with carrier oils any longer.
 The alteration is more sophisticated now.
 These adulterated oils will not dissolve either.

-Save your essential oils and don’t put them in water to test them.
+So save your essential oils and don’t put them in water to test them.

 The Supplement Label Essential Oil Myth

 This myth states that if an essential oil has a supplement label on the bottle, that that proves that it is pure.

 Think about this–I’m sure you’ve heard about supplement companies being caught with undisclosed or impure ingredients in their products, right?
 Some of them are only selling RICE FLOUR masquerading as vitamins!